tjblonsk/merchants_guide/README.md

 how many Credits is glob prok Gold ?</br>
 how many Credits is glob prok Iron ?</br>
 how much wood could a woodchuck chuck if a woodchuck could chuck wood ?</br>

-### Assumptions
-* Input will vary but be delivered in a txt file in the format provided in sample output.
-* Valid currencies are glob, prok, pish, and tegj.
-* Valid minerals are Silver, Gold, and Iron.